You won’t find your worth entirely in someone else — you find it in yourself, and then you will attract those who are worthy of your energy.

 When you run into someone who discredits you, disrespects you, or treats you poorly for no apparent reason at all, don’t consume yourself with trying to change them or win their approval.
 And be sure not to leave any space in your heart to hate them.
 Simply give yourself some healthy space and let karma deal with the things they say and do, because any bit of time you spend on these people will be wasted, and any bit of hate and aggravation in your heart will only hurt you in the end.

 Truth be told, some people will always tell you what you did wrong, and then hesitate to compliment you for what you did right.
-Don’t be one of them, and don’t allow these people to constantly drain your energy or joy.
+Don’t be one of them, and don’t allow these people to constantly drain your energy and joy.
 Remember that distancing yourself from people who give you negative vibes or unhealthy energy is self-care.
 Stepping back from situations where you feel unappreciated or disrespected is self-care.
 Choose to honor your feelings and boundaries, respectfully.

 In the long run it’s better to be loathed for who you are than loved for who you are not.
 In fact, the relationships that often work well in the long run are the ones that make you a better person without changing you into someone other than yourself, and without preventing you from outgrowing the person you used to be.
 So let others take you as you are, or not at all.
 Speak your truth even if your voice shakes!